 Sharing your personal data

 Your personal data will be treated as strictly confidential.
-It will only be shared with third parties that are connected to our federation where it is necessary for the performance of our tasks or.
+It will only be shared with third parties that are connected to our federation where it is necessary for the performance of our tasks or where you first give us your prior consent.
 It is likely that we will need to share your data with some or all of the following (but only where necessary):

 - The appropriate bodies of Universal Peace Federation Europe including the other data controllers;